 I also work on impact evaluation of development interventions in conflict and post-conflict societies.
 My current projects are: 1) a preliminary assessment of peace through development (P-DEV II) programming in Chad, Niger, and Burkina Faso; and 2) an evaluation of an information campaign aimed at increasing support for decentralization policy in the Democratic Republic of Congo.

-Prior to my doctoral studies, I worked at the Institute for Regional Studies of the Californias at San Diego State University, collaborated with Emeritus Professor Brian Loveman on a project on human rights, rule of law, and judicial reform in Latin America, and served as deputy director of immigration enforcement in Baja California for Mexico's Instituto Nacional de Migración.
+Prior to my doctoral studies, I worked as a researcher for the Institute for Regional Studies of the Californias at San Diego State University, collaborated on projects on human rights, rule of law, and judicial reform in Latin America, and served as deputy director of immigration enforcement in Baja California for Mexico's Instituto Nacional de Migración.
 I graduated with a M.A. in Latin American Studies from San Diego State University in 2008 and with a Bachelor of Laws from Universidad Anáhuac (Mexico) in 2002.